 This is where the Writing Center comes in.
 A writing tutor is a live audience member, one who gives instant feedback on the clarity and presentation and development of ideas.

 Tutors ask questions.
 They play Devil’s Advocate.
 Their comments model the questions students should ask of their own writing in the future.
-Together they develop strategies they might use to address those questions.
+Together they develop strategies writers might use to address those questions.

 Professional writers seek feedback and revise.
 Student writers should do the same.